turpaultn/DESED/README.md

 Freesound Datasets: A Platform for the Creation of Open Audio Datasets.
 In Proceedings of the 18th International Society for Music Information Retrieval Conference, Suzhou, China, 2017.

- <a id="5">[6]</a> M. Mauch and S. Ewert, “The Audio Degradation Toolbox and its Application to Robustness Evaluation”.
+ <a id="6">[6]</a> M. Mauch and S. Ewert, “The Audio Degradation Toolbox and its Application to Robustness Evaluation”.
 In Proceedings of the 14th International Society for Music Information Retrieval Conference (ISMIR 2013), Curitiba, Brazil, 2013.

+<a id="7">[7]</a> A. Mesaros and T. Heittola, T. Virtanen, “TUT database for acoustic scene classification and sound event detection”.
+In Proceedings of the 24th European Signal Processing Conference (EUSIPCO), Budapest, Hungary, 2016.

 [audioset]: https://research.google.com/audioset/index.html
 [desed-logo]: ./img/Desed.png